darktjm/ebaz/README.md

 Unfotunately, even though `nextpnr-xilinx` is much faster and produces better reports, it has many more missing primitives (maybe because I built it incorrectly, but it's hard for me to tell either way).

+As with all of my software in the past few years, everything in this repository is in the Public Domain, except as noted for specific files (i.e., files I've borrowed from other projects).
+If you find I've violated anybody else's licences with this inclusion, let me know and I'll remove it, and avoid it at all costs in the future.